fvaleri/strimzi-debugging/sessions/004/README.md

 First, use [session1](/sessions/001) to deploy a Kafka cluster on Kubernetes.
 When the cluster is ready, we deploy a MySQL instance (the external system), and Kafka Connect cluster.

+> [!IMPORTANT]
-The Kafka Connect image uses an internal component (Kaniko) to build a custom image containing the configured MySQL connector.
+> The Kafka Connect image uses an internal component (Kaniko) to build a custom image containing the configured MySQL connector.
-In production, it is recommended to use your own Connect image built from the Strimzi one.
+> In production, this is not recommended, so you should use your own Connect image built from the Strimzi one.

 ```sh
 $ kubectl create -f sessions/004/install && kubectl wait --for=condition=Ready pod -l app=my-mysql --timeout=300s \